ZylGpsReceiver.NET Mobile 1.60

 a constellation of 24 satellites and their ground stations.

-satellites as reference points to calculate positions accurate to
+GPS uses these satellites as reference points to calculate positions

-a matter of meters.
-In fact, with advanced forms of GPS you can
+accurate to a matter of meters.
+In fact, with advanced forms of

-have been miniaturized to just a few integrated circuits and so
+GPS receivers have been miniaturized to just a few integrated circuits

-are becoming very economical.
-And that makes the technology accessible
+and so are becoming very economical.
+And that makes the technology

-is finding its way into cars, boats, planes, construction equipment,
+These days GPS is finding its way into cars, boats, planes, construction

-movie making gear, farm machinery, even laptop computers.
+equipment, movie making gear, farm machinery, even laptop computers,

 GPS technology has matured into a resource that goes far beyond